Hyundai to invest $7.4 bln in U.S. by 2025, with electric cars in focus - Up News Info

 Hyundai said it will work with the U.S. government and business partners to install hydrogen refueling stations and offer its NEXO hydrogen SUVs.

 Hyundai is also investing in robotics, urban air mobility and autonomous driving technology, the company said.
-(Reporting by Hyunjoo Jin in Berkeley, California, Ankit Ajmera in Bengaluru and Heekyong Yang in Seoul; Editing by Nick Macfie and Steve Orlofsky)
+(Reporting by Hyunjoo Jin in Berkeley, California, Ankit Ajmera in Bengaluru and Heekyong Yang in Seoul; Editing by Nick Macfie, Steve Orlofsky and Gerry Doyle)